clintjedwards/gofer/README.md

 ### Editing Documentation

 Documentation is done with [mdbook](https://rust-lang.github.io/mdBook/).
+Installation instructions should be on the main site.

+Once you have mdbook you can simply run `make run-docs` to give you an auto-reloading dev version of the documentation in a browser.

 ## Authors